technomancy/calandria/mods/diginet/readme.md

 The handler function will receive a `pos` argument for the node in question as well as a `packet` argument with the packet table.

+There is also a `diginet.reply` function which is simply a convenience wrapper around `diginet.send` which takes an original packet and a response packet, and sets the `source`, `destination`, `player`, and `in_reply_to` fields on the response, and sends it.